ArnauMiro/pyLowOrder/README.md

 # UPM-BSC Low Order Modelling library

 This tool is a port of the POD/DMD of the tools from UPM in MATLAB to C/C++ using a python interface.
+So far POD and DMD are fully implemented and work is being done to bring sPOD and hoDMD inside the tool.

 ## Deployment